Columbia Lions and Pennsylvania Quakers meet in Ivy League Tournament

 Providence, Rhode Island; Friday, 4:30 p.m.
 EDT

-The Lions have gone 13-1 against Ivy League teams, with a 9-4 record in non-conference play.
-Columbia scores 74.0 points and has outscored opponents by 15.9 points per game.
+The Lions are 13-1 against Ivy League opponents and 9-4 in non-conference play.
+Columbia leads the Ivy League averaging 36.6 points in the paint.
+Kitty Henderson leads the Lions with 14.0.

-The Quakers are 6-8 in Ivy League play.
-Pennsylvania is the Ivy League leader with 22.0 defensive rebounds per game led by Katie Collins averaging 5.4.
+The Quakers’ record in Ivy League play is 6-8.
+Pennsylvania has a 5-11 record against opponents over .500.

-Columbia scores 74.0 points, 12.4 more per game than the 61.6 Pennsylvania allows.
-Pennsylvania has shot at a 40.4% rate from the field this season, 0.7 percentage points fewer than the 41.1% shooting opponents of Columbia have averaged.
+Columbia makes 44.0% of its shots from the field this season, which is 5.1 percentage points higher than Pennsylvania has allowed to its opponents (38.9%).
+Pennsylvania averages 6.5 made 3-pointers per game this season, 0.9 more makes per game than Columbia gives up.

 The teams meet for the third time this season.
 Columbia won 79-54 in the last matchup on Jan.
 25. Riley Weiss led Columbia with 25 points, and Simone Sawyer led Pennsylvania with 14 points.